PRVA Cash-Secured Put Strategy

 What is a cash-secured put on PRVA?

 A cash-secured put on PRVA is the cash-secured put strategy applied to PRVA (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With PRVA stock trading near $22.98, the strikes shown on this page are snapped to the nearest listed PRVA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PRVA stock at $22.04 on the most recent close, the strikes shown on this page are snapped to the nearest listed PRVA chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PRVA cash-secured put max profit and max loss calculated?